wicorn29/ExtPrint3r/README.md

 > [!WARNING]
 > If this guide fails for you, do not make an issue on it, this isn't for everyone.
 Step 1.
 First find the extension ID.
-To do this go to chrome://extensions and click on the extension of choice.
-Then look for the ID and copy it
+To do this go to chrome://extensions and click on the extension.
+Then look for the ID and copy it.
 ![image](https://github.com/user-attachments/assets/2846982e-d22b-4b38-acad-45d465e7c24f)

 Step 2.